-Learning how to read your water meter can help you detect a leak instantly.
+Learning how to read the water meter can help you detect a leak instantly.

-Your water meter tells you how much water you are using each month.
-You can monitor your meter yourself to check for leaks in your water system.
+The water meter tells you how much water you are using each month.
+You can monitor the meter yourself to check for leaks in your water system.

 When water is not being used, nothing on the meter should be moving.